maxCesni7/OPP_Exercises/README.md

  ## Part 1: Exploring the School System Project

- 1. Create a new Java project using IntelliJ Idea.
+ 1. Create a new Java project using Eclipse IDE.
  2. Create a *Student* class.
 This class must have the following attributes:

  ```java